stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

 - [Eclipse with the Android Developer Tools](http://developer.android.com/sdk/index.html)
 - Android SDK with API Level 19 installed [using the Android SDK Manager](http://developer.android.com/tools/help/sdk-manager.html)
 - You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
-- You must have completed Module XX and linked your Azure subscription with your O365 tenant.
+- You must have completed Module 04 and linked your Azure subscription with your O365 tenant.

 ##Exercises